stuartcusackie/statamic-seo/README.md

 @include('vendor.statamic-seo.seo')

-## Custom Routes
+## IMPORTANT: Custom Routes

-Custom routes that are set up in web.php and that use custom controllers won't be initialised with the Statamic data.
+Custom routes that are set up in web.php and that use custom controllers won't be initialised with the Statamic SEO data.

 If you are returning a view in your custom controllers then you can initialise the SEO data like so: